author photo

 What are the benefits of data apps?

-Data apps primarily benefit business users who wish to collaborate closely with data science and analytics teams to make business and operational decisions via an accessible user interface.
+Data applications primarily benefit business users who wish to collaborate closely with data science and analytics teams to make business and operational decisions via an accessible user interface.
 Their benefits can be summed up with the following: collaboration, customizability, and control.

 Collaboration